dtinth/dt.in.th/WebsiteHistory.md

 ## 2018

-In addition to making software and writing blog posts, I also start giving more [talks](Talks) and compose music occasionally.
+In addition to making software and writing blog posts, I also start giving more [talks](Talks) and compose [songs](Songs) occasionally.
 So I wanted a catalog where I can refer back to it.

 React-based static sites becomes more mainstream.
-I [created](https://github.com/dtinth/dt.in.th/tree/before-gatsby) my own static site generator where React is only used to render the HTML pages during build time, with no React in the client-side.
+I [created](https://github.com/dtinth/dt.in.th-old/tree/before-gatsby) my own static site generator where React is only used to render the HTML pages during build time, with no React in the client-side.

 ## 2019

-Tired of having to maintain my custom static site generator, I [migrated](https://github.com/dtinth/dt.in.th/pull/3) the website to use [Gatsby](https://www.gatsbyjs.org/).
+Tired of having to maintain my custom static site generator, I [migrated](https://github.com/dtinth/dt.in.th-old/pull/3) the website to use [Gatsby](https://www.gatsbyjs.org/).

 ## 2020